-CBP at Laredo Field Office ports of entry processed 11.3 million cut flower stems during the 2018 Valentine’s season from Jan.
-1 to Feb.
-14 and is the fifth largest field location by volume for cut flower importations nationwide.
+CBP at Laredo Port of Entry processed more than 44.4 million cut flower stems during FY 2019 and is the eighth largest field location by volume for cut flower importations nationwide.

-B-roll footage of CBP cut flower inspections at a South Texas port may be found here.
+Recent B-roll footage of CBP cut flower inspections at a U.S. port may be found here.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between official ports of entry.
 CBP is charged with securing the borders of the United States while enforcing hundreds of laws and facilitating lawful trade and travel.